fhajji/TwitchedATM/README.md

   - atm_activity_total (all summed transactions since account creation)
 * Added deposit interest rate mechanism (triggered at end of each day)
 * Twitch integration currently commented out, since not needed while developing
+* Moved all user-configurable data to Mods/TwitchedATM/config.json
+* TwitchBot now runs in a separate thead (Task) to avoid deadlocking the game
+* Twitch integration working.
+Can be selectively enabled / disabled in config.json
+* Display Twitch Bits donations exceeding some threshold in-game.
+* Added an account state class, persisting it on-disk at end-of-day.
+* Added in-game menus for Deposits, Withdrawals: done.
+* Added in-game menus for Leaderboard and permanent Leaderboard: dummies - shows them on SMAPI console.

 ## TODO

-* Add account persistance (as a separate JSON file?)
+* Add account persistance (as a separate JSON file?): done.
+Default: Mods/TwitchedATM/ATM.json.
+Path settable in Mods/TwitchedATM/config.json.
-* Add game asset that represents the ATM
+* Add game asset that represents the ATM.
+That will be hard, since PyTK is obsolete.
+Activate ATM with a hotkey?
-* Display account activity infos via in-game UI
+* Display account activity infos via in-game UI: work-in-progress.
-* Access ATM (deposit, withdraw) via in-game UI
+* Access ATM (deposit, withdraw) via in-game UI: done.
+* Implement borrowing credit mechanism: not yet done.
 * Package Mod up and release as a zip file.
-Add to nexusmods etc...
+Add to nexusmods etc...: tbd.

 ## Credits